 image credit: CreationSwap user Tim Mossholder.
 Edits mine

-I’ve been a small groups pastor now for 5 years.
-Most of my tenure coming at Grace Community Church, and I’m now at Long Hollow.
+I’ve been a small groups pastor now for more than 7 years.
+I’ve led at Grace Community Church, Long Hollow, and I’m now at Saddleback Church.

 I love group life.
 I love recruiting, training, equipping, challenging, scheming, planning, dreaming, and writing.
 I believe that groups are the heartbeat of a local church, and one of the most beautiful expressions of the authentic Christian life.

 But being a groups pastor isn’t all rainbows and butterflies.
 Or if that’s not your thing…it’s not all coffee and bagels.
 Turns out, this is hard work. but it’s hard work worth every ounce of sweat, every drop of creativity, and every inch of effort you can give.

 I’ve had lots of folks tell me that they’d love to get in the small groups space.
 Some have been high school students ready to jump in to ministry.
 Others have been guys who are currently in a ministry that they don’t love.
 Each person has experienced life change through small groups, and would love to invest their lives making that happen.
 Here are some of the things I’ve told them as a “heads up” before they dabble their toe in the water.

 10 Things Nobody Told me about Being a Small Groups Pastor